5 Hacks For A Royal Caribbean Cruise With Kids

 Where to find it: Adventure (2-slide version), Harmony, Liberty and Symphony.
 Later this year, the 2-slide version arrives on the newly refurbished Independence and Mariner.
 (Mariner won’t have Splashaway Bay.)

 • Ships for families with babies and toddlers

-If your cruise includes kids younger than 3YO it’s worth noting that Royal Caribbean is one of the few cruise lines that offers a robust roster of child care options and activities for these little ones.
+If your cruise includes kids younger than 3YO it’s worth noting that Royal Caribbean is one of the few cruise lines that offers plenty of child care options and activities for babies and toddlers.

-Where to find it: For a while you would only find drop off nurseries on a few ships, but as the list is now long enough that it’s easier to list the ships that do not have a drop off nursery: Adventure, Empress, Explorer, Jewel, Majesty, and Voyager.
+Where to find it: For a while you would only find drop off nurseries on a few ships, but the list is now long enough that it’s easier to name the ships that do not have a drop off nursery: Adventure, Empress, Explorer, Jewel, Majesty and Voyager.